marshallshen/security_architecture_and_engineering/web_browser.md

 # Web browser

-# Web browser
-## Challenging:
+## Challenges:
-> Structural separation of programs
+* Structural separation of programs

-> Backwards compatibility
+* Backwards compatibility

-Windows Vista and IE 6
+    * E.g Windows Vista and IE 6
     > Windows started to use `sandboxing`, so browser has less priviledges.

 ## Components of web browser security
 1. User Account Control (UAC)